 Richard regularly advises on the negotiation and implementation of trade and investment agreements, including bilateral FTAs and ‘mega-regional’ agreements such as the Trans-Pacific Partnership and the Regional Comprehensive Economic Partnership.
 He has delivered international trade and investment capacity building and training programs on dozens of occasions for a broad range of countries, in particular in the Asia-Pacific region.

-Before joining Lexbridge, Richard Braddock worked as an international lawyer and treaty negotiator for the Australian Government for close to a decade, leading trade and investment law units in both the Department of Foreign Affairs and Trade and the Office of International Law.
-He has acted as legal advisor and negotiator for most of Australia’s Free Trade Agreement negotiations, including the Trans-Pacific Partnership Agreement, the ASEAN-Australia-New Zealand FTA, and FTAs with China, Japan, Korea, Malaysia, New Zealand, Chile, and Singapore.
-He acted as lead investment negotiator in the Trans-Pacific Partnership and ASEAN-ANZ FTA negotiations.
-He was a senior member of the legal team defending Australia’s first investor-state arbitration claim.
-Before joining the public service he worked as a lawyer in private practice.
+Before founding Lexbridge, Richard worked as an international lawyer and treaty negotiator for the Australian Government.
+He led legal teams and acted as legal advisor and negotiator on some of the most significant trade negotiations in the Asia-Pacific region, including the Trans-Pacific Partnership, the ASEAN-Australia-New Zealand FTA, and FTAs between Australia and China, Japan, Korea, Malaysia, New Zealand, Chile, and Singapore.
+Richard was also a senior member of the legal team which successfully defended Australia’s first investor-state arbitration claim, challenging tobacco plain packaging.